This past summer my wife and I took a class called “Financial Peace University“.

 - Figure out your regular monthly set expenses.

-- Figure out other variable expenses (like food, shopping, entertainment) and assign a realistic dollar amount for that category in the budget.
+- Figure out other variable expenses (like food, shopping, and entertainment) and assign a realistic dollar amount for that category in the budget.

 - Put together a zero-based budget where every dollar of income and expense is allocated.
 Every dollar has a name and a job.